arcus-azure/arcus/community/blog/2021-10 Making the secret store more powerful in Arcus.Security v1.4/README.md

     });
 ```

-Normally, you would now inject the `ISecretProvider` into your dependent services, but to retrieve a specific provider, you'll have to inject `ISecretStore`.
-This new interface is another abstraction layer to interact with the secret store.
-With the `.GetProvider` overloads, you can now retrieve the previously registered environment variables secret provider directly.
+Normally, you would now inject the `ISecretProvider` into your dependent services to consume secrets.
+However, in order to retrieve a specific provider you need to inject `ISecretStore` which allows you to interact with the secret store.

+By using our `.GetProvider` methods, you can now retrieve the previously registered environment variables secret provider directly by using its name.

 ```csharp
 [ApiController]